-This one is self explanatory.
-If you use pop-ups on your website (most auto repair shops don’t) you need to get the timing right.
+This one is self-explanatory.
+If you use pop-ups on your website (most auto repair shops don’t), you need to get the timing right.

-There’s not much that’s more annoying than a popup loading the second that you land on a website.
+There’s not much more annoying than a popup loading the second you land on a website.
 Give people a chance to actually see your website before the popup displays.
 I like to go 7-10 seconds before it displays.